Ambrose Early Learning

 Ambrose children enjoy regular school experiences such as visits to the library, meeting Kindergarten teachers and joining school events and activities.
 This connection helps children develop confidence and provides a foundation for a smooth transition to Primary School.

 Our services are faith based and built on Catholic values.
 All our services are inclusive, caring and open to all families regardless religion or the Primary School that your child will attend.

 - Traditional Preschool – providing a comprehensive preschool program within school hours and within school terms; and

 - Extended Hours Preschool – providing a comprehensive preschool program with the convenience of longer hours to support working families.

-Search below for a service near you or enrol now here.
+Search below to find an Ambrose Early Learning Centre near you or enrol now here.

 Learn more here